-Start up Smart Terminal and connect to the simulator...
+Start up Smart Terminal and connect to the simulator

-...as described in Starting Smart Terminal.
+as described in Starting 3 Smart Terminal .
 Then, turn everything on:

-Main power on: :SB7 Motor power on: :SH
+Main power on: :SB7

+Motor power on: :SH

-From here on in, have a hand on the e-stop.
+From here on in, have a Now, set-up.

 Now, set-up.

-Position tracking: :PT1,1,1 Torque limits: :TL=4.5
+Position tracking: :PT1,1,1

+Torque limits: :TL=4.5

-Setting the torque limit to 4.5 (rather than its usual 9.98) is intended to ensure that the machine will move as intended while limiting the strain put on the machine when the struts reach their end stops.
-However, you should still AB (Abort motion), or E-Stop, as soon as the struts touch bottom or top.
+ensure that the machine put on the machine whe to 4.5 (rather than its usual 9.98) is intended to e will move as intended while limiting the strair en the struts reach their end stops.
+However, you otion), or E-Stop, as soon as the struts touch bottom

+or top.

-Check soft limits forward: :FL=?
-Check soft limits reverse: :BL=?
+Check soft limits forward: :FL\=?
+Check soft limits reverse: :BL\=?